vercel/examples/edge-functions/feature-flag-optimizely/README.md

 # Feature Flags with Optimizely

-This example shows how to use optimizely to conduct experiments in edge-functions.
+This example shows how to use Optimizely to conduct experiments in Vercel Edge Functions.

 ## Demo